code4fukui/Wirth/README.md

 endif
 ```

-o execute a process when the condition is true and a different process when the condition is false, use "else" as follows.
+To execute a process when the condition is true and a different process when the condition is false, use "else" as follows.

 ```
 if <condition>